 The Star in the Universe：

-A masterpiece of sculptor Lin Mu-Chuan, this work is created with stainless mirror steel and Titanium alloy.
-The works is designed in an “arch”, 22 meters tall and 29 meters wide.
-At the center of the arch hangs a globe and artificial satellite “Formosat-1”, representing the efforts of the National Science and Technology Museum to combine the humanities with science.
+A masterpiece by the sculptor Lin Mu-Chan, this work is created with stainless mirror steel and titanium allow.
+The piece is designed in an arch that's 22 meters tall and 29 meters wide.
+At the center of the arch hangs a globe and the artificial satellite "Formosat-1", representing NSTM's efforts to combine the humanities with science.